munnep/TFE_airgap/manual_setup/README.md

  ![](media/20220510092733.png)
 - add the route to the subnet
 ![](media/20220510092853.png)
-- create a security group that allows ssh, https,replicated admin portal and postgresql 5432 from your own machine
+- create a security group that allows ssh, https,replicated admin portal from your own machine and port 5432 from the TFE environment itself and https from TFE to itself on FQDN
 ![](media/20220510094855.png)

 ## create the instance